leohliao/interview_study_guide/interviewQuestions/answers/javascript-answers.md

 <div id="answer-54"></div>

 ### What are the differences between variables created using `let`, `var` or `const`?
+  - The biggest difference is the scope of the variable created using each keyword:
+  `var` - allows the variable to be hoisted.
+  `let` - does not allow the variable to be hoisted, but `const` -

 <br />
 <br />
 <div id="answer-55"></div>